-Dissertation Committee: Joy Knoblauch, chair; Claire Zimmerman, architecture; Mark Schuller, (external) anthropology; Fatma Müge Goçek, sociology
+Dissertation Committee: Joy Knoblauch, chair; Claire Zimmerman; Mark Schuller (external); Fatma Müge Goçek

-Irene Brisson is a doctoral candidate invested in the study and implementation of more equitable design processes whose dissertation research investigates communicative practices used in the tacit and explicit design of Haitian residential architecture.
-Her ethnographic fieldwork is focused on three significant producers of Haitian houses: contractors/bosmason, architects, and non-governmental organizations.
+Irene Brisson is a doctoral candidate invested in the study and implementation of more just and equitable design practices.
+Her dissertation research investigates practices of communication in the design of Haitian residential architecture through ethnographic fieldwork with contractors, architects, and residents.
 Considering speech, gesture, drawing, and building as inclusive categories of communication, Irene explores how they vary in complex relationships of class, education, language, race, and nationality to reproduce and challenge the status quo.

-After the 2010 earthquake, Irene directed architectural design projects in southern Haiti as a co-founder of FAARM (Focus on Architecture, Research & Making), and a consulting designer in Port-au-Prince.
-This post-disaster work informed the collaborative editing of Ground Rules for Humanitarian Design.
-Other on-going research interests include the intersections of movement practices with architecture, site specific performance, meaning-making and gesture, and gender and racial politics in public space, most recently explored in a community mapping project presented at the Ghetto Biennale 2017 in Port-au-Prince.
-Irene holds a S.B. in architecture from the Massachusetts Institute of Technology and a Masters of Architecture from Columbia University’s Graduate School of Architecture, Preservation & Planning.
+After the 2010 earthquake, Irene directed architectural design projects in southern Haiti as a co-founder of FAARM (Focus on Architecture, Research & Making), and as a consulting designer in Port-au-Prince.
+Other on-going research interests include the intersections of movement practices with architecture, site specific performance, and gendered and racial politics in public space, as in a collaborative mapping project presented at the Ghetto Biennale 2017 in Port-au-Prince.
+Irene completed an undergraduate degree in architecture at the Massachusetts Institute of Technology and a Masters of Architecture from Columbia University’s Graduate School of Architecture, Preservation & Planning.
 In addition to graduate teaching assistantships at Barnard & Columbia Colleges and the University of Michigan, she has taught architectural design at Parsons the New School for Design and Bowling Green State University.

 - US Department of Education Fulbright Hays Doctoral Dissertation Research Abroad Fellowship, 2017– 2018